Timeline of the COVID-19 pandemic in New Zealand (2024): August

 On 5 August, 126 cases were reported in hospital, with none in intensive care.
 Canterbury and Waitemata reported the highest number of cases.

 On 12 August, 93 cases were reported in hospital, with none in intensive care.
 Canterbury and Waitemata reported the highest number of cases.

 On 19 August, 102 cases were reported in hospital, with none in intensive care.
 Canterbury and Waitemata reported the highest number of cases.

 On 26 August, 115 cases were reported in hospital, with none in intensive care.
 Canterbury and Waitemata reported the highest number of cases.

-On 27 August, the Government government announced a new chair and commissioners for the second phase of the Royal Commission of Inquiry into COVID-19 Lessons Learned.
+On 27 August, the government announced a new chair and commissioners for the second phase of the Royal Commission of Inquiry into COVID-19 Lessons Learned.
 Litigation specialist Grant Illingworth KC was appointed chair, asked to focus on government decisions in 2021 and 2022 about vaccine efficacy and lockdowns.
 The government also appointed public and economic policy professional Judy Kavanagh, and barrister Anthony Hill, who is a former health and disability commissioner.
 They were to replace the chair of phase 1 of the Inquiry, epidemiologist Professor Tony Blakely, and commissioner John Whitehead, from the conclusion of phase 1 on 28 November 2024.